Policy for Fees and Payments

 All fees and charges are stated in and are to be paid in Australian dollars.

 Tuition fees are payable per semester, in advance.
-Students must review the Student Agreement or International Student Agreement, for visa holders, before the commencement of the course.
+(Payment plans are available to approved students) Students must review the Student Agreement or International Student Agreement, for visa holders, before the commencement of the course.
 This agreement includes payment dates and options.

 If, after the census date of the semester or course, a student’s tuition fees are not paid, or the student has not made alternate arrangements, then the student will automatically receive a Not Yet Competent (NYC) grade for the unpaid course, Module or VET unit of study and will be removed from class.
 In the case of international students, a letter will be sent to notify that that the college will be cancelling the student’s enrolment, in which they will have 20 working days to access the complaints and appeals process.
 Students who are unable to pay tuition fees may choose to contact the campus director and withdraw from their course, module or VET unit of study before the census date to avoid this Not Yet Competent (NYC) grade.

 Students with outstanding fees will not be issued any academic transcripts and will not be permitted to graduate.
 Students will also be refused the following services:

 Failure to pay fees may result in the student’s enrolment being cancelled.
 In the case of international students, a letter will be sent to notify that that the college will be cancelling the student’s enrolment, in which they will have 20 working days to access the complaints and appeals process.
 If a student’s enrolment was cancelled due to outstanding fees, they may request to be re-enrolled; the late enrolment fee will be applied.
 A student whose enrolment was cancelled will carry the debt and will not be permitted to enrol until the outstanding amount has been paid in full or an agreement has been made between the student and the campus director.